Evennia MUD/MU* Creation System

 Technical features

-- Uses Python 3.7+, Django and Twisted frameworks
+- Uses modern Python as well as Django and Twisted frameworks

 - HTML5 webclient (websocket with ajax/comet fallback)